BatchLion/AgentMessage/database_visualization/README.md

 ### HOST Identity
 - HOST information is read from "$AGENTMESSAGE_PUBLIC_DATABLOCKS/host.json" (DID and display name)
-- The chat interface ensures the HOST identity is registered on first use
+- The message interface ensures the HOST identity is registered on first use

 ## 📊 Database Requirements

-The tools work with SQLite databases containing a `chat_history` table with these fields:
+The tools work with SQLite databases containing a `message_history` table with these fields:
 - `message_id` (TEXT PRIMARY KEY)
 - `timestamp` (TEXT)
 - `sender_did` (TEXT)